tsuhina/tsuhina.github.io/content/pages/about.md

 I'm passionate about learning and delivering real world solutions that actually work.
 I prioritize robust approaches over fleeting trends and believe in clear communication with stakeholders.
 I believe that "simple is better than complex, and complex is better than complicated".

-What I'm proud of: I've built projects from scratch (doing everything from model architecture to stakeholder management), led a 15+ person team on one of Heineken's most successful analytics projects with massive business impact, and been brought back as contractor to improve solutions I originally built.
+What I'm proud of: I've built projects from scratch (doing everything from model architecture to stakeholder management), led a 15+ person team and served as technical lead on one of Heineken's most successful analytics projects with massive business impact, and been brought back as contractor to improve solutions I originally built.
 That full circle moment still makes me proud and humbled.

 My technical expertise includes data extraction, data validation, model & data drift detection, machine learning, deep learning, LLM agents & RAG solutions, information retrieval, model tracking/monitoring/reproducibility, mapping solutions to business KPIs, A/B testing, software engineering, and the establishment of data pipelines.
 I have solid understanding of MLOps best practices and experience ranging from quick experiments to mission critical production systems.